-The Company's SWUS subsidiary acts as Swiss Water's marketing and sales subsidiary.
-In 2019, Swiss Water incorporated the SWEU subsidiary with the purpose of expanding growth opportunities in the European market.
-As of the date hereof, neither SWUS nor SWEU have significant assets.
+The Company's SWUS subsidiary operates as the dedicated marketing arm for Swiss Water.
+In 2019, Swiss Water expanded its presence by establishing the SWEU subsidiary, targeting growth opportunities in the

+European market.
+Both entities, SWUS and SWEU were created with the specific aim of capitalizing on the expanding markets in North America and Europe.
+As of the date of this Annual Information Form, neither SWUS nor SWEU holds significant assets.